-Join us in welcoming Helen Gibson for our October segment of Appalachian Traditions, virtual discussions with instructors from our master-artist-led series on traditional Appalachian craft.
+We featured Helen Gibson for our October 2020 segment of Appalachian Traditions.
+Appalachian Traditions is a virtual discussion series featuring instructors from our master-artist-led series on traditional Appalachian craft.

 Helen, the Folk School’s Resident Woodcarver since 1990, is a Brasstown Carver in the famed local tradition.
 She studied with Jack Hall and is one of the few instructors who still carves and teaches the Brasstown Nativity figures she illustrates in her books, “Carving the Nativity” and “The Animals of the Nativity.”
 These, along with her books on carving Moses and St. Francis of Assisi, depict her highly detailed style of carving in the round.
 Helen teaches workshops throughout the Southeast.

 Photos from Helen’s Folk School Woodcarving Classes